srinibas-masanta/Electric-Vehicle-Analysis-Dashboard/README.md

-# 🚗⚡ Electric Vehicle Data Analysis Dashboard
+# 🚗⚡ Electric Vehicle Analysis Dashboard

 ## 📌 Project Overview
 This project focuses on analyzing electric vehicle (EV) adoption trends using a **Tableau dashboard**.
 The dataset contains records of EVs registered in the United States, and the analysis aims to uncover insights into market growth, vehicle types, manufacturer dominance, and regional distribution.